-Realizing these challenges, Amazon released Fargate service where customers don’t have to worry about containers.
+Realizing these challenges, Amazon released the Fargate service where customers don’t have to worry about containers.
 Just define the parameters for containers and Fargate takes care of everything rest.
 Most importantly, Fargate manages the ECS/EKS clusters including the EC2 instances.
 So, there is no more infrastructure to manage at all.

 These are two major models for how to run containers on AWS.
-Amazon EC2 manages or deploy your own EC2 instances to run application effectively.
+Amazon EC2 manages or deploy your own EC2 instances to run applications effectively.
 With AWS Fargate, you may run containers without any need of EC2 instances.
 Both are wonderful techniques to manage or scale your containers in a reliable fashion but which service should you choose is always a tough task.
 In this section, we will help you in making the right decision by understanding both services in depth based on different parameters Pricing and the Use Cases.

 With EC2 Launch type, billing is based on the cost of underlying EC2 instances.
 It allows you to optimize the process by taking advantage of billing models like spot instances or reserved instances etc. However, it is your responsibility to make sure that containers are densely packed onto instances to get maximum benefits out of them, otherwise, it will be merely a waste of money.
 With AWS Fargate Launch Type, billing is based on CPU or memory requirements per seconds.
 You only have to pay for what your task uses, no need to pay for extra for EC2 instance that goes unused.

 Here are different scenarios that will explain to you when to use EC2 or Fargate service for application deployment.